How To Defend Against Drunk Driving Charges

 Chemical tests are a common method for creating evidence against an individual suspected of DUI.
 A breath test requires the driver to breathe into a device that will measure the alcohol level in the air coming from the individual’s lungs.
 A blood test will measure the amount of alcohol in the individual’s blood.

-If you perform either or both of these tests, your DUI defense lawyer will ask for the maintenance logs and records of the devices used to perform these tests.
+If you perform these tests, your DUI defense lawyer will ask for the maintenance logs and records of the devices used to perform these tests.

 Faulty Test Equipment